Ocnus planci aggregations on sheltered sublittoral muddy sediment

 Stable sedimentary habitats, such as mud were amongst the most vulnerable to fishing activities, e.g. otter board trawling (Ball et al., 2000b; Collie et al., 2000).
 Tracks left by otter boards were visible 18 months after experimental trawls in Gareloch (Ball et al., 2000b).
 Ball et al., (2000b) concluded that trawling modified the benthic community due to an increase in opportunistic polychaetes.
 However, Kaiser et al. (2006) concluded that otter boards had a significant initial effect on muddy sands and muds, but that the effects were short-lived in mud habitats.

-Erect epifaunal species are particularly vulnerable to physical disturbance (Jenkins & Kaiser, 1998).
+Erect epifaunal species are particularly vulnerable to physical disturbance (Jennings & Kaiser, 1998).
 Hydroids are likely to be detached or damaged by bottom trawling or dredging (Holt et al., 1995).
 Veale et al. (2000) reported that the abundance, biomass, and production of epifaunal assemblages decreased with increasing fishing effort.
 Hydroid and bryozoan matrices were reported to be greatly reduced in fished areas (Jennings & Kaiser, 1998).
-Mobile gears also result in modification of the substratum, including removal of shell debris, cobbles and rocks, and the movement of boulders (Bullimore, 1985; Jennings & Kaiser, 1998) on which many of the species in this community depend.
+Mobile gears also result in modification of the substratum, including the removal of shell debris, cobbles and rocks, and the movement of boulders (Bullimore, 1985; Jennings & Kaiser, 1998) on which many of the species in this community depend.
 The removal of rocks or boulders to which species are attached results in substratum loss (see above).
 For example, Magorrian & Service (1998) reported that queen scallop trawling flattened horse mussel beds and removed emergent epifauna in Strangford Lough.
 They suggested that the emergent epifauna such as Alcyonium digitatum, a frequent component of this biotope, were more sensitive than the horse mussels themselves and reflected early signs of damage.
 Species with fragile tests such as Echinus esculentus and the brittlestar Ophiocomina nigra and edible crabs Cancer pagurus were reported to suffer badly from the impact of a passing scallop dredge (Bradshaw et al., 2000).
 But brittlestars such as Ophiothrix fragilis probably have good powers of regeneration and infaunal species such as Amphiura filiformis may avoid the effects of a passing beam trawl.
 Scavengers such as Asterias rubens and Buccinum undatum were reported to be fairly robust to encounters with trawls (Kaiser & Spencer, 1995) may benefit in the short-term, feeding on species damaged or killed by passing dredges.
 However, Veale et al. (2000) did not detect any net benefit at the population level.
 Greathead et al. (2011) were not able to conclude if the variation in Cerianthus abundance in the Fladden Grounds was due to miscounting, its patchy distribution, or fishing activity.

-Ocnus species are the most important characterizing species within the biotope, and may be damaged by physical disturbance due to an anchor or passing fishing gear.
+Ocnus species are the most important characterizing species within the biotope and may be damaged by physical disturbance due to an anchor or passing fishing gear.
 But they probably have good powers of regeneration (given their fissiparous habit) and would survive if the damage were not too severe.
-However, they may be displaced due to physical abrasion as the stones and shell they occupy are moved, rolled, or removed from the habitat.
+However, they may be displaced due to physical abrasion as the stones and shells they occupy are moved, rolled, or removed from the habitat.

 Low